U.S. News Rankings

 Alcorn is a family oriented environment.
 Its social and cultural life is constantly evolving as the university seeks the most effective and efficient means to increase knowledge and character of its students.
 Currently, our social and cultural life reflects the University's rich history and traditions, and exposes students to social, cultural, academic, recreational, and governance programs that broaden their horizons and helps them to become globally competitive professionals and leaders.

 When applying to Alcorn State University, it's important to note the application deadline is rolling.
 Scores for either the ACT or SAT test are due August 1.
 It is less selective, with an acceptance rate of 47.1 percent.

 For more information about the tests, essays, interviews, and admissions process, visit the Applying to College knowledge center.

 |SAT/ACT scores must be received by||August 1|

-The student-faculty ratio at Alcorn State University is 20:1, and the school has 41.3 percent of its classes with fewer than 20 students.
-The most popular majors at Alcorn State University include: Education; Health Professions and Related Programs; Biological and Biomedical Sciences; Business, Management, Marketing, and Related Support Services; and Liberal Arts and Sciences, General Studies and Humanities.
-The average freshman retention rate, an indicator of student satisfaction, is 66.2 percent.
+The student-faculty ratio at Alcorn State University is 18:1, and the school has 41.5 percent of its classes with fewer than 20 students.
+The most popular majors at Alcorn State University include: Health Professions and Related Programs; Liberal Arts and Sciences, General Studies and Humanities; Biological and Biomedical Sciences; Business, Management, Marketing, and Related Support Services; and Social Sciences.
+The average freshman retention rate, an indicator of student satisfaction, is 68.8 percent.

 |Student gender distribution|